fshowalter/franksmovielog.com-astro/README.md

 I also opted to prune as many dependencies as possible in the name of simplicity.
 Notably:

-- Vanilla Extract and Sprinkles in favor of Tailwind.
-The big draw for Vanilla Extract was the ability to leverage Typescript to type the styles, but Tailwind now has an eslint plugin that covers this usecase.
+- Tailwind instead of Vanilla Extract and Sprinkles.
+The big draw for Vanilla Extract was the ability to leverage Typescript to type the styles, but Tailwind now has an eslint plugin that covers this use case.

+- Vitest instead of Jest.
+Astro's built on Vite (which handles Typescript transpilation), so Vitest is a minimal add.
+Adding Jest would bring Babel into the mix.

+- Npm instead of Yarn.
+I still prefer Yarn's DX (having to type 'run' for every NPM script is annoying) but Yarn's recent change to how it resolved peer deps made me wary of its long-term stability.
+I don't need workspaces (yet) so NPM will do.

 ## Why not Next?